Children Sunday Morning

 Visitors should go to the information desk on the main floor of the Children’s Wing.
 A friendly volunteer will assist them in obtaining basic information so that we can print a nametag and parent receipt.

 What ages of children will need to be picked up by a parent?

 All children birth-3rd grade will need to be picked up by a parent or authorized adult (i.e., one who has the receipt).
 4th-5th graders may be released on their own but only after parental authorization has been obtained.
 Authorization forms will be available in the 4th-5th grade rooms and must be completed each fall when children are promoted to new classes.

 What happens if I lose my parent receipt?

-No child birth-3rd grade will be released without a receipt (unless self-release authorization has been given by parent for 4th/5th grader).
+No child will be released without a receipt (unless self-release authorization has been given by parent for 4th/5th grader).
 A parent (or classroom leader) will need to locate a pastor or elder who will be brought to the classroom to verify identity of parent and to authorize release.

 Do I have to check my child out at a kiosk?

 No, after you give the parent receipt to the classroom leader, your child is considered checked-out for that service.